Used Car Negotiating Advice and Tips

-You don't want to start haggling a used car's price by just blurting out numbers in hopes the seller will discount the price.
+You don't want to start negotiating a used car's price by just blurting out numbers in hopes the seller will discount the price.
 Researching the market and estimating the true value of the vehicle will give you the upper hand and make sure you pay a fair price.